soldair/todo-queue/README.md

 # todo-queue
-queue work todo in redis and handle it in the same process. keep work safe from process restarts/crashes
+queue work to do in redis, and handle it in the same process. keep work safe from process restarts/crashes

 ```